Faculty of Arts, Humanities and Social Sciences

-This course is broadly-based and spans a range of contemporary issues regarding law and new digital technology.
-It covers basics of intellectual property (copyright, marks, patent and software licensing) as well as basic principles of artificial intelligence (machine learning and natural language processing) as they apply to the practice of law, in addition to reviewing and horizon scanning on the role of new digital technologies in re-shaping legal business process, the legal profession and the justice system.
-In addition, the module covers privacy, encryption, Internet law, as well as providing practical lessons with software applications/platforms used in the professional legal marketplace.
+This course spans a range of contemporary issues spanning law and technology.
+It covers basics of intellectual property (copyright, marks, patent and software licensing) as well as basic principles of artificial intelligence (machine learning and natural language processing) as they apply to the practice of law.
+In addition, the module covers privacy, encryption, Internet law (telecommunications law, conflict of laws, free speech, safe harbour) as well as providing several practical lessons with software applications/platforms used in the professional legal marketplace.

 In this section

 Rather than explore technology through a lens of restriction and regulation, we will explore how these two fields interact and inform one another.

 As technology enables new techniques and data-driven approaches to the business of law, areas of law also evolve and adapt to address changes introduced by technology.

 6. Changes to the business of law and innovation in firms

 100% Coursework - Written Essay (3000 words).
 Participants will be provided with four questions and expected to submit an essay on one of these questions within a six week deadline.

 This course requires weekly attendance on Mondays from 1.30pm - 3.30pm for 12 weeks, starting 23 January 2023 at Belfast campus.

 A degree (second class Honours or above) in Law, Accounting, Finance, Computing or a cognate discipline.